The Easiest Chocolate Ice Cream Recipe…Ever

-Happily, I discovered that this all-new ice cream doesn’t require an ice cream-maker at all.
+Happily, I was able to figure out what I had done to share.
+And I also discovered that this all-new ice cream doesn’t require an ice cream maker at all.
 Yes, really.
 So if you don’t have a machine, fear not: it’s simply blended up, poured in a container, and left to chill on its own in the freezer.
-And after four hours (no stirring required!), I dug my spoon into the most luscious, creamiest ice cream imaginable.
-Again.
+And after a few hours (no stirring required!), I dug my spoon into the most luscious, creamiest ice cream imaginable, again.

 Chocolate and Banana Ice Cream